- Rhode Island College Student Organization Registration for Existing Groups

 Box Office Ticket Printing Request Form: Submit this form to the Box Office in Roberts Hall to order the printing of professional-grade event tickets.
 Organization's can also request that these tickets be sold at the Box Office.
 For questions about the Box Office, call 456-8388 or e-mail Paul Cotter at firstname.lastname@example.org.
 Please note that your organization will be charged a small fee for this service; consult Paul for pricing.

-- Accident and Incident Reports: Use these forms to document situations that occur at your organization's event.
+- Incident Report Form: Use this form to document situations that occur at your organization's event.
 Submit completed forms to Student Union 408 and keep a copy for your records.

 SA Marketing, formerly Student Graphics, which is located in Student Union 435, offers graphic design services for student organizations.
 The SA Marketing staff members are talented RIC students studying Graphic Design, Marketing, Public Relations, and Management.
 The services of SA Marketing include marketing consultations, social media campaigns, flyer posting, large-scale banners, logo designs, posters, and brochures.